Dr-Left/Slack-Paper-Bot/README.md

 - **past_papers**: Optional list of `{title, abstract, arxiv_id}`.
 - **preferred_authors**: Optional list of author names.

 **Reaction Learning**: Papers you react to with `:fire:` (🔥) in Slack are automatically added to your profile's `past_papers`.
-The bot checks for reactions before each run and updates your profile to improve future recommendations.
+The bot checks for reactions on papers posted within the last 3 days before each run and updates your profile to improve future recommendations.

 ### Core commands